-F. A copy of the Affirmative Action Plan will be available to the public at each reception desk in each section of the Office and will be mailed to any person requesting a copy.
+C. A copy of the Affirmative Action Plan will be posted on the OAH website and will be available to the public upon request.

-Responsible Official: Affirmative Action Officer
+Responsible Official(s): Affirmative Action Officer

 AUDIT AND EVALUATION

 In order to meet the Office's affirmative action goals, the following personnel actions will be taken: